fenetikm/falcon/README.md

 **Note** that the full path seems to be required.

-### Alfred <a name="alfred"></a>
+### Alfred <a name="alfredc"></a>

-To give your alfred search bar a coat of Falcon paint, open up the Alfred Preferences pane then double click on the `falcon.alfredappearance` file in the `alfred` directory.
+To give your alfred search bar a coat of Falcon paint, open up the Alfred Preferences pane and then double click on the `falcon.alfredappearance` file in the `alfred` directory.

 ## Palette